Alzex/mtsd-lab1/README.md

 ```
 The program will read the coefficients from the file and output the roots of the equation.
 > **Note**
-> The file should contain the coefficients in the following order: `a b c\n`, where `a`, `b` and `c` are the coefficients of the equation (valid integer or float values) and \n is > new line symbol.
+> The file should contain the coefficients in the following order: `a b c\n`, where `a`, `b` and `c` are the coefficients of the equation (valid integer or float values) and \n is new line symbol.
 The file should contain only one equation.
+Any other symbols or format will cause the program to fail.